MetOffice/jules/doc/source/namelists/jules_deposition.nml.rst

 The height of the atmospheric boundary layer is required and is set to a default constant value of 1000 m.
 This value can be overridden via the namelist variable :nml:mem:`JULES_DRIVE::bl_height`, or can be prescribed (i.e. allowed to vary in time and/or space) by providing ``bl_height`` as prescribed data (see :ref:`supported-prescribed-variables`).

-The number of model levels in the boundary layer is required and is set to a default balues of 1.
+The number of model levels in the boundary layer is required and is set to a default values of 1.
 This can be overridden via the namelist variable :nml:mem:`JULES_NLSIZES::bl_levels`.
 The number of levels is only used to communicate with the atmospheric model (e.g. UKCA).

 The separation of the model levels in the boundary layer is required and is set to a constant value via :nml:mem:`dzl_const`.
 The separation can be prescribed (i.e. allowed to vary in time and/or space) by providing ``level_separation`` as prescribed data (see :ref:`supported-prescribed-variables`).
 This can be considered as the representative depth for tracer concentration and the depth over which the deposition flux is removed.